-Before the GI system was developed, nutritionists classified carbohydrates into 2 types: ‘complex’ (mainly starches, such as those contained in bread, rice, potatoes and pasta) and ‘simple’ (mainly sugars, such as those in milk, honey and fruits).
-Complex carbohydrates were thought preferable for people with diabetes as they were considered to take longer to digest and absorb than simple carbohydrates and therefore less likely to cause a sudden spike in blood glucose level.
+Before the GI system was developed, nutritionists classified carbohydrates into 2 types: ‘complex’ (starches, such as those contained in bread, rice, potatoes and pasta) and ‘simple’ (sugars, such as those in milk, honey and fruits).
+Complex carbohydrates were thought preferable for people with diabetes as they were thought to take longer to digest and absorb than most simple carbohydrates and therefore less likely to cause a sudden spike in blood glucose levels.

-However, the concept of GI has changed this assumption somewhat, because some foods with predominantly simple carbohydrates (e.g. milk) have a lower GI than some foods containing mainly complex carbohydrates (e.g. potatoes).
-Foods with lower GI are considered to be absorbed more slowly than those with higher GI, even if they contain predominantly simple carbohydrates.
+However, the concept of GI has changed this assumption somewhat, because some foods with predominantly simple carbohydrates (such as milk) have a lower GI than some foods containing mainly complex carbohydrates (such as potatoes).
+This may be due to other components, such as the protein or fat, in a food like milk.
+Foods with lower GI are generally now thought to be absorbed more slowly than those with higher GI, even if they contain predominantly simple carbohydrates.

 The GI of a food is affected by many factors, including:

 - the exact variety (for fruit, vegetables and grains);